Frequently Asked Questions

 What sort of information do you need from these students?

-Swarthmore is looking for the same information about a homeschooled candidate as it requires from a student with more traditional secondary schooling, beginning with the equivalent of ninth grade.
-All of our applicants must use the Common Application (plus the Swarthmore supplement).
+Swarthmore is looking for the same information about a homeschooled candidate as it requires from a student with traditional secondary schooling, beginning with the equivalent of ninth grade.
 Homeschooled students should make every effort to complete the application, though it may also need to be adapted to the specific experiences of the homeschooler.

 Must I take standardized tests?

 Standardized testing is a requirement for all of our applicants.
-This includes the SAT I or ACT and SAT II exams.
-Please visit our application instructions for more details.
+This includes submitting scores from either the SAT I or ACT.
+Please read our Standardized Testing Policy for more details.